ArthurMdrs/julia_to_uvm_verification/README.md

 A `true` value in `reset_generated_files_folder` means the `generated_files` folder will be deleted before proceeding with the new generation. `false` will leave it intact, which might be useful if you made a mistake and only want to generate some specific files in the next iteration.

->vip_names = ["some_vip", "another_vip"]
+>uvc_names = ["some_uvc", "another_uvc"]

 This vector represents the names of the UVCs you want to generate.
 You can add as many as you want.

->stub_if_names = ["some_vip", "another_vip"]
+>stub_if_names = ["some_uvc", "another_uvc"]

 This vector represents the names of the UVCs that will be included in the tests file, stub DUT, top level and run.f file.
-You can copy from `vip_names`, but you don't have to.
+You can copy from `uvc_names`, but you don't have to.
 Just keep in mind that names that UVCs that weren't generated and therefore don't have a corresponding folder in the `generated_files/` will be ignored.

->run_vip_gen = true
+>run_uvc_gen = true
 >run_stub_gen = true
 >run_test_gen = true
 >run_top_gen = true